xigxog/kubefox/docs/reference/fox/fox_publish.md

 ## fox publish

-Builds, pushes, and deploys KubeFox Apps using the version of the currently checked out Git commit
+Builds, pushes, and deploys KubeFox Apps using the component code from the currently checked out Git commit

 ```
-fox publish [NAME] [flags]
+fox publish [flags]
 ```

 ### Options